Free eMastered & LANDR Alternative: No Subscription

 The free tier is enough if you:

-- Release 1–3 tracks a week (well within 3 masters/day)
+- Release 1–3 tracks a week (well within 1 basic mastering per UTC day)

 - Like experimenting with different presets